 Operating safer recruitment practices including appropriate Disclosure and Barring Service (DBS) and reference checks, verifying identity, academic and vocational qualifications, obtaining professional references, checking previous employment history and ensuring the person has the right to work in the UK.
 Our practices also includes undertaking interviews and checking if individuals are barred or prohibited from working with children in accordance with DBS and Department for Education (DfE) guidance.
+Where appropriate we will complete overseas police checks.
 In line with statutory guidance we maintain a Single Central Record to evidence checks completed for staff and volunteers working in the school community.
-This document is reviewed termly by a member of the SLT and the safeguarding governor.
+This document is reviewed at least termly by a member of the SLT and is also reviewed periodically by the safeguarding governor.
+Normally this would be annually, but during the pandemic, Covid restrictions have meant that it has not been possible for the safeguarding governor to undertake the Single Central Record check.
+A member of the senior leadership team will take responsibility for ensuring that all relevant checks are carried out and documented on the single central record.
+Supporting evidence for recruitment checks is included in the staff member's personnel file.
+References will always be sought before confirming a person's appointment, these will be written and about previous employment, this will check that information is not contradictory or incomplete.
+At least one reference will be from the candidate's current employer.
+When a candidate is not currently employed, verification of their most recent period of employment and reasons for leaving will be obtained from the organisation where they were employed.